ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 **70 times faster**, not bad?
 The code is on GitHub: [PlatformCacheBenchmark.cs](https://github.com/ptupitsyn/IgniteNetBenchmarks/blob/bab8535a4a22e7e863a9929f590bbb9a80140fcf/PlatformCacheBenchmark.cs).

-Now onto the details.
-Normally, Ignite keeps cache data in serialized form in memory regions or on disk (see [Memory Architecture](https://ignite.apache.org/docs/latest/memory-architecture)).
+Now onto the details: Ignite keeps cache data in serialized form in memory regions or on disk (see [Memory Architecture](https://ignite.apache.org/docs/latest/memory-architecture)).
 Therefore, even local read operations involve a JNI call, a copy from the memory region to the .NET memory, and a deserialization call.

 [Platform Cache](https://ignite.apache.org/docs/latest/net-specific/net-platform-cache) is an additional layer of caching in the .NET memory which stores cache entries in deserialized form, and avoids any overhead mentioned above.
 It is as fast as `ConcurrentDictionary`.

 Naturally, there are tradeoffs: memory usage is increased, and cache write performance is affected.
 This feature is best suited for read-only or rarely changing data.

-### Recommended Use Cases

-* TODO: Rarely updated data
-* TODO: Near caches on client nodes
-* TODO: Scan queries
-* TODO: Colocated computations (incl Scan Queries)

 Platform Cache can be used on client and server nodes, see [documentation](https://ignite.apache.org/docs/latest/net-specific/net-platform-cache) for more details.

+### Scan Query with Platform Cache

+TODO: Benchmark

 # Call .NET Services From Java: Full Circle of Services